 CONSOLIDATED FINANCIAL STATEMENTS

-In compliance with the provisions of the Companies Act 2013 and the Indian AccountingStandards (Ind AS) 110 on consolidated financial statements your Directorshave provided the consolidated financial statements for the financial year ended March 31 2018 whichforms part of the Annual Report.
+In compliance with the provisions of the Companies Act 2013 and the Indian AccountingStandards Ind AS-10 and Ind AS-28 on consolidated financial statements your Directorshave provided the consolidated financial statements for the financial year ended March 312020 which forms part of the Annual Report.

-Your Company has four wholly owned foreign subsidiary companies (WOS) one Indianwholly owned subsidiary companies (WOS) and one foreign Branch.
+Your Company has four wholly owned foreign subsidiary companies (WOS) one Indianwholly owned subsidiary company (WOS) and two foreign Branches.

-As per the provisions of Section 129 of the Companies Act 2013 read with Companies(Accounts) Rules 2014 a separate statement containing the salient features of thefinancial statements of the subsidiary companies is prepared in Form AOC-1 and is attachedas Annexure and forms part of this report.
+As per the provisions of Section 129 of the Companies Act 2013 read with Companies(Accounts) Rules 2014 a separate statement containing the salient features of thefinancial statements of the subsidiary companies is prepared in Form AOC-1 and isattached as Annexure-I and forms part of this report.